 Richard E. Powers

-senior lecturer - business law and society department
+associate professor of the practice - business law and society department

 Fulton Hall 412